jhpyle/docassemble/_docs/logic.md

 in the file, it is considered to "supersede" blocks that are earlier in the file.

+As explained [below](#supersede), however, instead of relying on relative placement of blocks in the [YAML] file, you can explicitly indicate which blocks take precedence over other blocks.

 # <a name="howitworks"></a>How **docassemble** runs your code

 **docassemble** goes through your interview [YAML] file from start to